Posture Evaluation For Carpal Tunnel

 • Chronic aching in your upper, mid and lower back

-• Pulling pain in the one side of your neck when you rotate your head
+• Pulling pain in the one side of your neck when you rotate

 • Sharp throbbing headaches that gets worse as the day progresses.